zpaulovics/datetimepicker-rails/README.md

 The scripts below will be included, when you use require bootstrap-datetimepicker/pickers.
-If you need different activation scripts, ignore the //= require bootstrap-datetimepicker/pickers line in app/assets/javascripts/application.js (Sorry, but could not find a way to inject the locale to the javascript and the language specification does not work in the conponet specification in this version of Boostrap DatetimePicker).
+If you need different activation scripts, ignore the //= require bootstrap-datetimepicker/pickers line in app/assets/javascripts/application.js (Sorry, but could not find a way to inject the locale to the javascript and the language specification does not work in the conponet tag in this version of Boostrap DatetimePicker).

 ```javascript